The Lair: Season 1

 The Lair is set in a small island community, the exact location of which is unknown.
 Thom, a reporter for the local paper, is investigating a string of deaths of young men, known as the "John Doe murders".
 His investigation leads him to a sex club called The Lair, which he discovers is run by a coven of vampires led by Damian.
 Damian is drawn to Thom because Thom is the double of the man who turned Damian into a vampire two centuries earlier.
 Colin, Damian's lieutenant, schemes to brick Damian behind a wall and take over The Lair.
 Local lawman Sheriff Trout, also investigating the murders, finds his way to The Lair.
 A shootout ensues in which Damian's human henchman Frankie is killed.

 Season 2

 As Sheriff Trout recovers from his gunshot wounds, he takes in Ian, a new arrival to the island who is pursued by a mysterious mainlander.
 Damian contacts Thom and convinces him to recover Damian's body and restore him.
 Frankie haunts Colin, warning of his imminent demise.
-Intrigue blooms in the form of the Lumina Orchis, a flower that blossoms only in moonlight and which casts a strange fascination over local botanist Jake to the dismay of his assistant Tim.
-By season's end Jake, Laura, Jonathan and the mysterious mainlander are all dead, Colin is destroyed and Thom is living at The Lair.
+Intrigue blooms in the form of the Lumina Orchis, a flower that blossoms only in the moonlight and which casts a strange fascination over local botanist Jake to the dismay of his assistant Tim.
+By season's end, Jake, Laura, Jonathan and the mysterious mainlander are all dead, Colin is destroyed and Thom is living at The Lair.